The RICS retrofit standard.

 Retrofit what is it ?

-Retrofit” refers to the process of updating or modifying existing systems, buildings, or equipment to improve their performance, extend their lifespan, or incorporate new technology without replacing them entirely.
+Retrofit” refers to the process of updating or modifying existing systems, buildings, or equipment to improve their performance, extend their lifespan, or incorporate new and some existing technology without replacing buildings entirely.

 Why do we need it?

-n construction, retrofitting involves adding or updating systems (like HVAC, lighting, insulation, or structural elements) in buildings to improve energy efficiency, safety, or seismic resilience.
-Retrofitting buildings for energy efficiency is common, often involving upgrades to windows, insulation, or heating systems to reduce energy use and environmental impact
+n construction, retrofitting involves adding or updating systems (like HVAC, lighting, insulation, or structural elements) in buildings to improve energy efficiency, safety, or climate resilience.
+Retrofitting buildings for energy efficiency is common, often involving upgrades to windows, insulation, or heating systems to reduce energy use and environmental impact.

 What’s the prcocess?

-Overall, retrofitting is a practical, cost-effective way to upgrade existing assets, allowing them to meet current standards or utilize newer technology without full replacement.
+Overall, retrofitting is a practical, cost-effective way to upgrade existing assets, allowing them to meet current standards or utilise newer technology without full replacement.

 Is this compulsory?

-The UK government has set targets to improve energy efficiency in 2.5 million homes by 2030 as a part of the Clean Growth Strategy.
-Retrofits to PAS 2035 could play a significant role in achieving this target by providing a standardized, quality-assured pathway for energy efficiency improvements.
+The UK government has set targets to improve energy efficiency in 2.5 million homes by 2030-50 as a part of the Clean Growth Strategy.
+Retrofits to PAS 2035 could play a significant role in achieving this target by providing a standard, quality-assured pathway for energy efficiency improvements.

 Achieving widespread compliance with PAS 2035 will be a gradual process, influenced by funding, policy support, and the availability of trained retrofit professionals.